makerdao/mips/MIP13/MIP13c3-Subproposals/MIP13c3-SP14.md

 If people transfer their Dai to the contract address, and the contract address has the characteristic of being permanently non-transferable, then we regard it as permanently destroyed.

-When the Dai is regarded as permanently destroyed, it will be issued to the transferor through the mint function in the smart contract.
+When the Dai is regarded as permanently destroyed, it will be issued to the transferrer through the mint function in the smart contract.

 Maker should offer some kind of support for Dai sent to the contract --- maybe with a 10% penalty to discourage abuse.